 Unsportsmanlike Conduct Fouls

 You next option is the nuclear option, a non-releasable USC for one, two or three minutes.
-And finally a second USC which by rule must be a 3-minute non-releasable ejection foul.
+And finally a second USC which by rule must be a 1-minute ejection foul for a coach or a 3-minute non-releasable ejection foul for a player.

 Follow these steps and try and leave yourself as many options as possible when dealing with players and coaches.
 You never want to paint yourself into a corner; i.e “Coach, the next word out of you gets a flag!”
 Sometimes, you can let the coach vent and move on.
 Its just white noise.